Modeling idiopathic pulmonary fibrosis (IPF) using human pluripotent stem cell-derived organoids

 What we expect from you

-• Motivated candidate holding a Master’s degree (or graduating) in degree in medicine, biomedical sciences, pharmaceutical sciences, biology, bioengineering, biochemical sciences, or a related field.
+• Motivated candidate holding a Master’s degree (or graduating, maximum 3 years) in degree in medicine, biomedical sciences, pharmaceutical sciences, biology, bioengineering, biochemical sciences, or a related field.

 • Ability to work in a team of young-friendly scientists, to be flexible, and to incorporate into a fast-paced environment.